rayzerbrain/ActivityLogger/README.md

 <b>Min_Hours (integer, default = 10)</b>: minimum amount of hours a player must have to not get removed from the list IF hard cleaning is occurring each round

 <b>Wipe_Limit (decimal, default = 5.0)</b>: max size (in megabytes) the data file can be before it is hard cleaned each round

+### Automatic Data Cleaning
+As of version 4.0.0 data clean automatically on the waiting for players screen.
+Data will SOFT clean if the size of the data file is less than the Wipe_Limit config value, and HARD clean if the size is greater than that value.
+On SOFT cleaning, all logs older than 1.5 times the Days_Counted config value will be removed permanently for each recorded player.
+On HARD cleaning, the soft cleaning process will occur, AND the records of all players whose total time is less than the value of Min_Hours and do NOT have any recorded logs (as a result of soft cleaning) will be removed entirely.
+Be sure to adjust the values of Min_Hours and Days_Counted accordingly.